KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Significance:** Why of course, this is incredibly significant and changes everything.
 In terms of things to build, Diona is a BiS char on every comp.
 Electro is the cheapest, as Beidou is both Tank and Shield, but is the most specialized.
 In general, Jean/Summit Shaper is used in 7/8 comps, while Zhong is used in 5/8 comps.

-More Significance to these already earth-shattering, mind-bending calculations, due to the discovery of spawning aura mechanics.
+More Significance to these already earth-Shattering, mind-bending calculations, due to the discovery of spawning aura mechanics.
 Essentially, they ignore Damage Reduction and DEF, which is identical in execution to the previously hypothesized enemies that ignore DR and have a level of infinity, rendering DEF useless.
 For this reason, ATK% debuffs on enemies will also be ignored in calculations.
 This introduces slightly more practicality to these calculations, though the practicality of this work has already approached infinity so it makes little difference.

 Thus, the question posed is no longer how much damage can you tank from a lv infinity enemy without DR. It is, how much damage can you tank from a spawning aura in one hit?

 In the first half of the 1.3 update, the Geo rework meant that Geo shields would become stronger for non-Geo elements, and weaker against Geo.
 The implications of this were that while Geo tanking ability became noticably worse, some other elements benefitted greatly.
 Thanks to Zhongli's new shield totally eclipsing Beidou's C1 shield, Razor became the best Electro tank by far.
 Due to the new nonspecificity of Geo shields, Geo joined the Hydro and Anemo group, being 72.36% of its former self.
 In the second half of the 1.3 update, the release of Hu Tao means that her C6 immunity to getting oneshot must also be banned, as it allows her to tank any single hit.
 However, her state afterwards where she gains +200% RES means she powercreeps every single other tank.
 Note that the RES cap seems to have been removed, though it is unclear whether it was during Xiao or Hu Tao banner's time period.
 Furthermore, Hu Tao also has the highest base HP in the game, though this is less significant than her C6 providing +200% RES.

-Note that as a result, Electro is no longer the undisputed king of the element you can tank the most of a single hit from a spawning aura.
+Note that as a result, Electro is no longer the undisputed king of the Element you can tank the most of a single hit from a spawning aura.
 Pyro is now 1st, with Cryo a bit behind at 2nd, with Electro at 3rd.
 The other placements relative to each other remain unchanged.
 Hu Tao's excessive amount of RES means that she faces diminishing returns on RES.
 Pyro has the advantage of having a dedicated non Zhongli shield \(Xinyan\), and so does Cryo, with a bigger shield \(Diona\) as well.
 Both Electro and Pyro also enjoy their 2set which confers 40% RES.
 Though Pyro does not have the largest shield, its 40% RES 2set allows it to slightly pull ahead of Cryo, and Cryo is more significantly ahead of Electro.
 A larger gap also exists between Electro and the rest, due to Electro's 40% RES 2set.
 Also note that Dendro and Physical have been massively buffed, as it was difficult to acquire RES% for them.
 Hu Tao has significantly closed the previous gap between these two elements and the rest due to her universal 200% RES buff.
 Previously, the only source of PHYS RES% was the Protective Canopy Resonance, and the only source of Dendro RES was the Protective Canopy Resonance as well as the Tiny Miracle artifact set.

 If MHY told you to pick an damage type to tank the most damage from a level ∞ enemy without damage reduction, the tier list is Pyro &gt; Cryo &gt; Electro &gt; Geo = Hydro = Anemo &gt; Dendro &gt; Physical.